© 2023 CyberNews - Latest tech news,

 PlanFeaturesPrice

-StartAllows to connect 1 websites and gives you 100GB storage, alongside 10 email accounts.$2.36/mo
+EssentialsAllows you to connect 2 websites and gives you 50GB storage, alongside 10 email accounts.$2.36/month

-ProUnlimited number of websites, storage, and email accounts.
-Additionally, on top of Plus plans offerings you get Enhanced SSL certificates, automated server backups, and your site is hosted on servers with fewer accounts.$4.76/mo
+PremiumUnlimited number of websites and email accounts, as well as 200GB storage.
+Additionally, on top of Growth plan offerings, you get GlobalSign Single SSL certificates and automated server backups, and your site is hosted on servers with fewer accounts.$5.56/month

-UltraEverything from the Pro plan, plus larger server resources and enhanced security Protection Power Pro package.$10.36/mo
+EliteEverything from the Premium plan plus larger server resources and enhanced-security Protection Power Pro package.$11.96/month

-Unsurprisingly, these promoted prices are only for the initial billing period, and once after renewal, they will get back to the original price, which is 3 times higher.
+Unsurprisingly, these promoted prices are only for the initial billing period, and after renewal, they will get back to the original price.

 What's good to know is that HostPapa has a standard 30-day money-back guarantee.
 Just keep in mind that you won't be refunded for everything you have purchased.
 SSL certificates, domain names, domain privacy, and email services are not eligible for a refund.

-Lastly, for added convenience, HostPapa offers a completely free website migration services.
-You want to transfer to HostPapa, no worries, the professionals will take care of everything for you.
+Lastly, for added convenience, HostPapa offers completely free website migration services.
+If you want to transfer your website to HostPapa, its experts will take care of everything for you.

 All in all, HostPapa prices are pretty average, but the plans are quite inclusive in resources, and you get good value for the price you pay.